pukoframework/pukoframework.github.io/docs/utilities/datatables.md

 {!js(<script src="assets/js/dataTables.bootstrap.min.js"></script>)}
 ```

-> Attention: it is recommended to use DataTables version 1.10 or later.
+<small>Attention: it is recommended to use DataTables version 1.10 or later.</small>

 Make sure you also have forwarded the file to the master template.
 Usually, in the master template there will be the following input tags.